 I am often struck by the thought that the job I do today didn’t exist when I was leaving high school.
 NO, I am NOT that old!
 But I matriculated in 2002, and Facebook was only launched on February 4th, 2004.
 Twitter only hit the scene in March 2006.
 Platforms like Instagram and Pinterest, who are major contenders in today’s digital era, have only been around since 2010.

 So as a Social Media marketing manager and Digital copywriter, I could not have planned or trained for my job in matric any more than an air traffic controller could have dreamed of his job before the Wright brothers (for those millennials reading this NO, I was NOT present at the first flighting).

 Which is why continued education is non-negotiable in this digital era.
-In our ever changing environment it has become essential to keep relearning not only the rules, but the playing field.
-If I my job didn’t exist just a few short years ago (when I finished school) can you just imagine what our kids will be doing for a living?
+In our ever-changing environment, it has become essential to keep relearning not only the rules, but the playing field.
+If my job didn’t exist just a few short years ago (when I finished school) can you just imagine what our kids will be doing for a living?
 Or even what we will be doing ourselves five years from now?

 Staying sharp in the digital era – Everyone has something to learn